 SciSciNet

-SciSciNet dataset provided by this paper also uses MAG author disambiguation method.
-They acknowledged the remained challenges of the author disambiguation.
+The SciSciNet dataset provided by this paper also uses the MAG author disambiguation method.
+They acknowledged the remaining challenges of author disambiguation.

 Other sources